 The Open Query GRAPH engine (OQGRAPH) is a computation engine allowing hierarchies and more complex graph structures to be handled in a relational fashion.
 In a nutshell, tree structures and friend-of-a-friend style searches can now be done using standard SQL syntax, and results joined onto other tables.

-For the earlier proof of concept we had valuable support from MySQL and MariaDB core developers such as Sergei Golubchik (Sun/MySQL), Timour Katchaounov (Sun/MySQL), Igor Babaev (Monty Program).
+From the earlier proof of concept we had valuable support from MySQL and MariaDB core developers such as Sergei Golubchik, Timour Katchaounov, and Igor Babaev.

 Availability & Licensing

-The v2 implementation is available as a gift to you, under the GPLv2+ license (please contact us if you have special licensing requirements).
+The v3 implementation is available as a gift to you, under the GPLv2+ license (please contact us if you have special licensing requirements).

 I want it!

 Sure!
 You can grab MariaDB 5.2 or higher at mariadb.org, and you can find the source in the oqgraph storage engine plugin directory of the mariadb tree on Launchpad.
 The oqgraph project on Launchpad tracks the historical implementation for MySQL 5.0, and was used for the newer persistent v3 (in MariaDB 10.0 and above).